Cerebellopontine angle syndrome: Auditory brainstem response audiometry and adjunct tests

 The auditory brainstem response (ABR) test gives information about the inner ear (cochlea) and nerve pathways for hearing via ongoing electrical activity in the brain measured by electrodes placed on the scalp.
 Five different waves (I to V) are measured for each ear.
 Each waveform represents specific anatomical points along the auditory neural pathway.
 Delays of one side relative to the other suggest a lesion in cranial nerve VIII between the ear and brainstem or in the brainstem itself.
 The most reliable indicator for acoustic neuromas from the ABR is the interaural latency differences in wave V: the latency in the impaired ear is prolonged.
-Different studies have indicated the sensitivity of ABR for detection of acoustic neuromas 1cm or larger to be between 90 and 95%.
-Sensitivity for neuromas smaller than 1cm are 63-77%.
+Different studies have indicated the sensitivity of ABR for detection of acoustic neuromas 1 cm or larger to be between 90 and 95%.
+Sensitivity for neuromas smaller than 1 cm are 63-77%.
 A newer technology, stacked ABR, may have sensitivity as high as 95% with specificity 88% for smaller tumors.
 ABR is considerably more cost effective, but MRI provides more information.